- Attend our next volunteer orientation on May 16th at 10:00am

 - Volunteers needed to help in the Habitat ReStore

-- Donate your used car to help Habitat build decent, affordable homes
+- Donate your used car to help Habitat build decent, affordable home

-On Tuesday, November 18th, City Officials, Habitat's Board of Directors, generous donors, community supporters, and faithful volunteers gathered to celebrate the end of construction with a Dedication Ceremony of the Canon Perdido Affordable Homes.
-This 12-home development on the east side of Santa Barbara will provide an affordable homeownership opportunity for 12 families and will provide housing for 44 people, including 22 children.
+In November Habitat for Humanity completed construciton on the Canon Perdido Affordable Homes.
+The 12-home development on the east side of Santa Barbara will provide an affordable homeownership opportunity for 12 families and housing for 44 people, including 22 children.

 Over 700 volunteers provided most of the labor, with individuals, foundations and corporate donors providing the money and materials to build the homes.
 The future Habitat Homeowners were selected based on their level of need, willingness to partner with Habitat in the construction of their new home, and ability to pay a zero-interest equivalent mortgage.
 Each adult homeowner invested 250 hours of "sweat equity" into the construction of their home and the homes of the other selected families.
 The monthly mortgage payments will go into a revolving “Fund for Humanity” which will be used to fund the construction of more Habitat homes in the future.